syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup.md

 ## Expand and collapse the symbol group

-When there is more number of symbol groups in the stencil then you can expand and collapse the symbol groups using the [ExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_ExpandMode) property of `Stencil` class.
+When there is more number of symbol groups in the stencil, then you can expand and collapse the symbol groups using the [ExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_ExpandMode) property of `Stencil` class.
 The `ExpandMode` property allows you to decide the number of symbol groups that can be expanded in a stencil.

 |ExpandMode|Description|Output|
 |----------|-----------|-----------|